 Dried fruits are another good option.
 Because the fruit is dried the taste and sugar content are concentrated.
 Even adding a banana will give your green smoothies a boost.

-For a different taste sensation spices such as cinnamon, nutmeg and ginger can be used.
+For a different taste sensation spices such as turmeric, cardamom and ginger can be used.

 Or herbs such as mint, parsley or basil.

 If you are using your smoothies as a meal replacement and you would like to add extra protein to your smoothies, then consider adding:

 All nuts contain large amounts of protein, vitamin E and fiber with cancer-fighting properties.
 They can be added whole or made into nut milk.

 Protein powders are an option but not absolutely necessary if you have added extra ingredients.

 To keep your smoothies as healthy as possible there are some ingredients that should be avoided.
 Ingredients that are high in sugar and fat will simply provide unwanted calories with very little nutritional benefit.